Skip to content

 #Finding Your Saved VODs

 Go to Creator Dashboard > Content > Video Producer.
-Every saved broadcast shows up here with options to download, highlight, or delete.
+Every saved broadcast shows up here with options to download, highlight, or delete, and that’s also where we confirm whether chat replay is still available before trying a third-party export.

 When you need to check how to clip on Twitch from a specific moment, VOD replay with chat visible helps you nail the exact timestamp.